SteveBarnett/human-centred/air.md

 - Social media - we still meet in person
 - React JS - we still write other code
 - Automated testing - we still do manual testing

+And some technology just fizzles out.

+- Blockchain
+- NFTs

 #### Notice how history is repeating itself
 {:.no_toc}